noryb009/lick/README.md

 LICK supports secure boot, but requires a manual step during the first reboot.
 On subsequent reboots, these steps should not need to be taken.

-1. On the first reboot, you will see a menu, `Shim UEFI key management`.
+1. On the first reboot, if you see a blue screen with writing, press enter to select `OK`.
+2. Press enter again to select `Enroll Hash`.
-   Use the down arrow to select `Enroll key from disk`, then press enter.
+3. Use the up and down arrow keys to highlight `loader.efi`, and press enter.
-2. Select your drive (probably has a long name), then press enter.
-   If you see multiple options, try each, one at a time.
-3. Use the down arrow to select `lick.cer`
+4. Press the down arrow to select `Yes`, then press enter.
-4. Enter the key number `0`, then enter..
-5. Enter `y`, then enter.
+5. Use the down arrow to highlight `Exit`, then press enter.
-6. Finally, select `Return to filesystem list`, `Exit` then `Continue boot`.

 On subsequent reboots, these steps will not need to be taken.